npiesco/absurder-sql/examples/vite-app/README.md

 // Only leader can write
 await db.write("INSERT INTO items VALUES (1, 'Item', 9.99)");

+// OR use queueWrite from any tab ✨ NEW await db.queueWrite("INSERT INTO items VALUES (1, 'Item', 9.99)");
+// Leaders execute immediately, followers forward to leader

 // Any tab can read
 const result = await db.query("SELECT * FROM items");